Russian wine: Wine and grapes

 Russia produces wine of several different styles including still, sparkling and dessert wine.
 Currently there are over 100 different varieties of grapes used in the production of Russian wine.
 The Rkatsiteli grape accounts for over 45 percent of production.
-Other varieties grown include Aligote, Cabernet Sauvignon, Cabernet Severny, Clairette blanche, Merlot, Muscat, Pinot gris, Plavai, Portugieser, Riesling, Saperavi, Silvaner, and Traminer.
+Other varieties grown include Aligote, Cabernet Sauvignon, Cabernet Severny, Clairette blanche, Merlot, Muscat, Pinot gris, Plavai, Portugieser, Riesling, Saperavi, Silvaner, Traminer, and Golubok.